Australian Influenza Vaccine Committee (AIVC)

 - the Directors of the WHO National Influenza Centres in New Zealand and South Africa;

-- three officers of the Department of Health nominated by the Principal Medical Advisor (PMA) of the TGA, one of whom will also be nominated as the Chairperson.
+- four officers of the Department of Health nominated by the Principal Medical Advisor (PMA) of the TGA, one of whom will also be nominated as the Chairperson.

 |8 October 2015|